beppe2hd/gender_classification/README.md

 starting from such raw schema I start going through literature, mapping the finding proposed approaches over my preliminary investigation.

-Then I chose the technical instruments for implementation.
+Then I choose the technical instruments for implementation.
 This choice depend mostly on the available time.
-If time is enough I usually try new (most suitable) technical solution that anyway could require a non negligible effort Otherwise I try to fit the approach over the well know technical instruments (accepting the trade-off with efficency loss)
+If time is enough I usually try new (most suitable) technical solution that anyway could require a non negligible effort.
+Otherwise, I try to fit the approach over the well know technical instruments (accepting the trade-off with efficency loss).

 Concerning the performance evaluation I usually looks to computational time and accuracy estimation.
 Of course both have to match the customer needs.
 Once the lower-bond for both of them is achieved, an iterative investigation can